 Salmon is nutritious and delicious.
 Aside from being rich in protein, salmon also supplies the body with other essential nutrients, including Vitamins B and D, Omega-3 fatty acid, and minerals, such as phosphorus and niacin.
 Before cooking salmon, some people get rid of the skin, though.
 However, it would be best to leave it on instead of removing it.

-Below are health benefits of Salmon Skin are:
+Below are The Health Benefits of Salmon Skin are:

 - Rich in Omega-3 – One of the most fascinating benefits of eating salmon skin is that it has high Omega-3 fatty acid content.
 What is great about this fatty acid is that it is good for your health.
 It can ease the negative effects of depression and support brain development in infants.
 It can also improve your eyesight and ward off heart disease and dementia.